 Cloud Hands Blog Green Way Research Mind-Body Arts A Short Biography of Mike Garofalo The Good Life

 My parents made me attend private Roman Catholic schools in East Los Angeles from the 1st to the 12th grade from 1950-1963.
-My parents made me learn and profess Roman Catholic beliefs, and participate in Catholic religious rituals and sacraments until I was 18 years of age.
-I was "educated" by hard-nosed Irish Christian Brothers in high school who taught us well in mathematics, physical science, the Catholic religion, and language arts.
+My parents made me learn and profess Roman Catholic beliefs, and participate in Catholic religious rituals and sacraments until I was 15 years of age.
+I was "educated" by hard-nosed and authoritarian Irish Christian Brothers in high school who taught us well in mathematics, physical science, the Catholic religion, and language arts.
 They taught us no biology and their social studies perspectives were adjusted to their Christian versions of history.
-They emphasized obedience to school and church authorities, they glorified sexual abstinence, and they prepared us to be Christian Soldiers.
-As for my own two children, I sent them to public schools, never took them to church services, and asked them to, within reason, cautiously respect the various religions, but to think and decide for themselves about religious and spiritual matters.
-To call a four year old or eight year old child a "Catholic" or a "Moslem" is an injustice to the inherent goodness, spaciousness, and freedom of a child's mind.
+They emphasized obedience to school and church authorities, faith, conformity, sexual abstinence, piety, fidelity, and our duties to others.

 When I was 15 years of age, I used books from local County and City libraries to learn about Western and Eastern philosophy, intellectual history, science, politics, art, and the various religions of the world.
 I majored in philosophy at California State University at Los Angeles from 1963-1967, and received a Bachelor of Arts degree in philosophy.
 I also took and passed 30 units of Master's degree classes in philosophy at California State University at Los Angeles from 1974-1978.
 I minored in business administration.
+I have been a student of comparative religions since 1961.
 These early studies greatly influenced by spiritual outlook.

 Since I was fifteen, I have always been attracted to Zen, and other Chan Buddhist outlooks insofar as Zen often does not stress or actually dismisses beliefs in the conventional concepts of the supernatural.
 I was drawn to perplexing Zen and Taoist sayings and poems that poke fun at "spiritual" understanding, dismiss the gods, and make people think outside the box.
 I have also found charming the Neopagan religions that show sincere reverence towards our Earth, Nature, living beings, and natural phenomenon.
-I don't believe that spiritual practices necessitate a literal belief in specific supernatural beings or forces to help any person experience awe, humility, ecstasy, profound insights, sublimity, wonder, gratitude, vitality, enthusiasm, beauty, joy, and goodness.
+I don't believe that spiritual practices necessitate a literal belief in specific supernatural beings or forces to help any person experience awe, humility, ecstasy, profound insights, sublimity, wonder, gratitude, peak experiences, vitality, enthusiasm, beauty, joy, and goodness.
 I enjoy the myths and metaphors from polytheistic religions, and any spiritual path without a sincere appreciation for Goddesses is just not interesting to me.
 As a gardener, I have experienced deep and altered states of consciousness, and benefited from mystical insights, while engaged in gardening activities.
 I do not however, consider unique and/or profound personal experiences, unverified personal gnosis, by others or myself, to be a reliable guide to truth or wisdom.

 I have researched Neopagan Druidry since 2003.
 I favor the outlook of the Order of Bards, Ovates and Druids (OBOD) from England.
 They accept those who view supernatural beings or realms as archetypes, metaphors, and fictions.
 They encourage a love and respect for the natural world, seasonal celebrations, tolerance, poetry, mysticism, open-mindedness, sensuality, and an earth centered spirituality.
 I took the OBOD course for the Bardic Grade.
 Since Neopagan Druidry encourages the appreciation and study of the lore and myths of Goddesses it is of interest to me.
 Again, I am a solitary about religious/spiritual practices and studies and don't "attend" or "belong" to any church.

 I have taught Ta'i Chi Ch'uan and Qigong since 2000; and Yoga since 2004.
-I have a good understanding of these mind-body practices and their theoretical foundations.
+I have a good understanding of these mind-body practices and their theoretical and spiritual foundations.
 I have an affinity for philosophical Taoism, as well a delight in Eastern myths and arts.

 Overall, for me, science trumps religion when it comes to matters of fact.
 Nevertheless, wholesome and authentic human existence involves many complex matters such as ethics, politics, families, work, economics, beauty, emotions, intuition, personality, etc; and, these some require intelligent thinking and pragmatism other than found in the sciences.
-A Big Mind also requires a bit of fuzzy logic, creativity, fictions, playing outside the box, imagination, and wishful thinking.
+A Big Mind also requires a bit of fuzzy logic, creativity, fictions, playing outside the box, playfulness, imagination, and wishful thinking.